- Testing Services

 - Seed count (1000 seed wt, seeds per pound, etc) *ISTA Accredited Test

 Seed weight can indicate seed size, density, and the presence of shriveled, small, less developed seeds in a lot.
 Depending on the variety, production site, and rainfall during the growing season, there can be significant differences in the number of seeds per pound.
-It helps in determining the seeding rate.
+This test helps in determining the seeding rate.